-Facebook can be a marvelous resource for ghost stories, if you can stand wading through unsourced posts, over-eager amateur ghost hunters with blurry ghost photos, and memes asking if you believe in ghosts.
-The information on this haunting came from a post on the Haunted West Virginia page that included the original article along with the name of the paper and the date.
+Facebook can be a marvelous resource for ghost stories, but only if you can stand wading through unsourced posts, over-eager amateur ghost hunters with blurry ghost photos, and memes asking if you believe in ghosts.
+The information on this haunting came from a post on the Haunted West Virginia page that included the original article along with the name of the paper and the date, hallelujah!

 The Norfolk and Western Railroad got into the coal business in the late 19th century.
 After the purchase of the Flat-Top Coal Land Association and the massive coal fields under its control, the railroad reorganized the organization into the Pocahontas Coal and Coke Company and began to expand its railroads into the coal fields of southern West Virginia.
 As the company began cutting into this remote region, towns were established including the small town of Williamson.

 At a point along the Tug Fork River, at this point the border between West Virginia and Kentucky, a marge railyard was established with a town being established around it.
 The railroad still cuts through the heart of this small town with the large railyard still in operation, though the railroad’s name has changed from the Norfolk and Western to Norfolk Southern.
 The town is now the county seat for Mingo County.

 On September 1, 1935, the paper in Bluefield, West Virginia, the Bluefield Daily Telegraph, reported on paranormal activity experienced in the railyard.

 But today comes the strangest ghost tale every published.
 The wonder of it is some of the big newspapers have not grabbed it, for it sure is a knockout.
 Many Norfolk and Western railroad men vouch for the truth of the story, men whose word is as good as their bond.

 This amazing happening has its setting on Williamson yard, and has been told and retold until around the Mingo county seat the kiddies are sometimes put to sleep thinking of the yarn.